 The stock market was riding high at that time.

 If you lost a lot of money in the stock market, you would have had to withdraw a larger percentage of your 401k to avoid the penalties.
 The Stimulus Bill save you from that.

-The Bill also allows people of any age to withdraw up to $100,000 from the account.
+Who is eligible for the Cares Act 401k withdrawal?
+The Bill allows people of any age to withdraw up to $100,000 from the account.
 If you can pay it back in 3 years, you don’t have to pay any taxes on it.
 Think of it as an interest-free loan.
 If you can’t pay it back in three years, you have three more years to pay taxes on it.